ionathanch/MutualInduction/README.md

 The aim of this mutual induction tactic is to alleviate this manipulation tedium by avoiding conjunctions altogether.
-To demonstrate, we prove an inversion theorem about parity addition: if the addition of two naturals is even, then they are either both even or both odd;
+To demonstrate, we prove an inversion theorem about parity of addition: if the addition of two naturals is even, then they are either both even or both odd;
 and if the addition of two naturals is odd, then one must be even and the other odd.